Tropical Storm Ian strengthens in the Caribbean and tracks toward Florida - KTVZ

 The ninth named tropical storm of the 2022 Atlantic hurricane season has formed across the central Caribbean Sea, and forecasts show Florida may soon be impacted by its first major hurricane since 2018.

-Tropical Storm Ian was located about 315 miles (510 km) southeast of Kingston, Jamaica, as of 5 a.m.
-Saturday and is moving west-northwest at 14 mph, according to the National Hurricane Center.
+Tropical Storm Ian was located about 300 miles south-southeast of Kingston, Jamaica, as of 8 a.m.
+Saturday and moving west-southwest at 15 mph, according to the National Hurricane Center.

+The forecast shows Ian “as a major hurricane over the eastern Gulf when it is approaching the west coast of Florida,” after briefly passing over Cuba, the center said Friday.
+Much of the Gulf Coast of Florida, including the eastern Panhandle, could be at risk.

+Forecast models on Saturday morning vary on where Ian may make landfall on Florida’s coast.
+The European model shows landfall near Fort Myers on Wednesday afternoon, while the American model shows landfall near the Big Bend region of the state early Friday morning.

 After strengthening overnight, the storm — earlier known as Tropical Depression Nine — has maximum sustained winds of 45 mph (75 km/h) and is forecast to reach hurricane status within the next two days as it approaches the Cayman Islands by early Monday.
 Further strengthening is anticipated as the system approaches and crosses western Cuba by Monday evening.